Lindtrs/duinocoin-docker/README.md

 - Example 1: docker run -e USERNAME="Lindtrs" lindtrs/duinocoin

+Below there are some examples of how to run this image, please remember to set the variable ''USERNAME" to your own username!

 Starts mining for Lindtrs, with intensity 95, using 1 thread and on low difficulty.

 - Example 2: docker run -e USERNAME="Lindtrs" -e INTENSITY="50" -e THREADS="4" -e DIFFICULTY="MEDIUM" lindtrs/duinocoin